 The National Commodities and Derivatives Exchange (NCDEX) is an agricultural commodity exchange in India.
-It comprises of independent directors and offers an independent online platform for commodity trading.
+It consists of independent directors and offers an independent online platform for commodity trading.
 It was incorporated on April 23, 2003, as a public limited company under the Company Act 1956 and started functioning on December 15, 2003.
 The Securities and Exchange Board of India (SEBI) regulates NCDEX.

-Headquartered in Mumbai, National Commodities and Derivatives Exchange offers facilities from its branches in different zones throughout India – Delhi, Jaipur, Ahmedabad, Indore, Hyderabad, and Kolkata.
+Headquartered in Mumbai, the National Commodities and Derivatives Exchange offers facilities from its branches in different zones throughout India – Delhi, Jaipur, Ahmedabad, Indore, Hyderabad, and Kolkata.
 As of March 2019, the platform listed 387 members across the country.

 NCDEX comprises a wide range of commodities – an aggregate of 22 that are permitted to be traded on the online platform.
-The commodities include spices, pulses, and gaur, which are not traded on any other global platform.
+The commodities include spices, pulses, and guars, which are not traded on any other global platform.
 Hence, the commodities, which are economically pertinent to India, form an important part of the country’s global trade.

-- The National Commodities and Derivatives Exchange (NCDEX) of India is an online exchange platform for trading of agri-commodities.
+- The National Commodities and Derivatives Exchange (NCDEX) of India is an online exchange platform for trading agri-commodities.

 - The online mode of trading makes the marketplace accessible to the market participants on a real-time basis.